CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 {{< /tabs >}}

 {{%notice note%}}
-In CUE, VNIs cannot have custom names.
 When you run the `cl set vrf RED evpn vni 4001` command, CUE:
-- creates a layer 3 VNI called vni4001
+- Creates a layer 3 VNI called vni4001
-- assigns the vni4001 a VLAN automatically from the reserved VLAN range and adds `_l3` (layer 3) at the end (for example vlan220_l3)
+- Assigns the vni4001 a VLAN automatically from the reserved VLAN range and adds `_l3` (layer 3) at the end (for example vlan220_l3)
-- creates a layer 3 bridge called br_l3vni
+- Creates a layer 3 bridge called br_l3vni
-- adds vni4001 to the br_l3vni bridge
+- Adds vni4001 to the br_l3vni bridge
-- assigns vlan4024 to vrf RED
+- Assigns vlan4024 to vrf RED

 ```
 cumulus@leaf01:~$ sudo cat /etc/network/interfaces